asharaf0/Animal_Image_Slider/README.md

 # Animal_Image_Slider
-Learn how to create a stunning image slider website from scratch using HTML,CSS and JavaScript!
+Learn how to create a stunning animal image slider website from scratch using HTML,CSS and JavaScript!